Neuromuscular Dentistry & TMJ in Palm Beach Gardens

 Download your FREE TMJ infographic to learn more!

 Dr. Andrew Rudnick strives to treat the cause of TMJ/TMD rather than just manage the symptoms.
-Using his advanced neuromuscular training, your dentist is able to relieve muscle pain and readjust your bite.
+Using his advanced neuromuscular training, your dentist can relieve muscle pain and readjust your bite.
 Here is how our expert typically treats this condition:

 Relieve Muscle Pain and Spasms – Using a computerized muscle relaxing unit (TENS), Dr. Rudnick determines your correct bite, resting position, and path to closure.

 Stabilize the Bite – Dr. Rudnick uses state-of-the-art technology to determine if your symptoms are caused by a misaligned bite (malocclusion) and to find the optimal position for your jaw.
-Using the noninvasive Myotrontics K7 sensors, he is able to track movement and get a 3D image of your jaw position.
+Using the noninvasive Myotrontics K7 sensors, he can track movement and get a 3D image of your jaw position.

 TMJ treatment is not “one size fits all,” so Dr. Rudnick is proud to offer a range of effective solutions in addition to the TENS unit: